Caldera 250/500 – 9.22.17

 - It’s a 100% self-supported, multi-day, grassroots bikepacking adventure in the spirit of the Tour Divide.
 This is NOT a sanctioned or organized event.
 We simply offer the tools to help riders have a successful adventure and keep track of results for bragging rights.

 - We have a suggested “Grand Depart” every year, or you can do it as an individual time trial (ITT).
-The 2017 Grand Depart is TBD
+This year’s GD is slated for September 22, 2017.

 The start/finish is in Mammoth Lakes, CA .
 There are lots of lodging and camping options available in the area.